ITSGameDevTeamY3/ITSGameDevTeamY3.github.io/david/_posts/2018-10-22-making-progress.md

 his eyes, for overall balance but also to show to the player that he is the good guy. (_or is he?_)

 ![Main Character Design](/assets/img/concept_art/david/protagonist_design_david.png){:.lead}
-A contraption in this guy's robotic arm stores a grappeling hook.{:.figure}
+A contraption in this guy's robotic arm stores a grappeling hook.
+{:.figure}

 ## Environment Concepts
 As mentioned above, I felt compelled to draw a quick sketch of Jack's vision.
 Hopefully I have encapsulated it well enough